videosdk-live/videosdk-rtc-react-sdk-example/README.md

 - `Meeting` - A Meeting represents Real-time audio and video communication.

-  **` Note: Don't confuse with Room and Meeting keyword, both are same thing 😃`**
+  **` Note: Don't confuse the terms Room and Meeting; both mean the same thing 😃`**

 - `Sessions` - A particular duration you spend in a given meeting is referred as a session, you can have multiple sessions of a specific meetingId.
-- `Participant` - Participant represents someone who is attending the meeting's session, `local partcipant` represents self (You), for this self, other participants are `remote participants`.
+- `Participant` - A participant refers to anyone attending the meeting session.
+The `local participant` represents yourself (You), while all other attendees are considered `remote participants`.
-- `Stream` - Stream means video or audio media content that is either published by `local participant` or `remote participants`.
+- `Stream` - A stream refers to video or audio media content that is published by either the `local participant` or `remote participants`.

 ## 🔐 Token Generation